anurat/laravel-thai-tax/README.md

 // 4500 THB
 ```

 Other deduction types are as follow.
+It has the benefit of checking for specific rules for that type
+e.g. home loan interest may not exceed 100,000 Baht,
+it will automatically reduce to 100,000 Baht if more is provided.

 `spouse(bool $hasSpouse)` // คู่สมรส